dfds/docker-script-template/README.md

 ## Choose a Docker Hub repository name

-The Docker Hub repostory name is used to push and pull images.
+The Docker Hub repository name is used to push and pull images.
 The name must be unique.

 Example: